maximebrugel/super-tank/README.md

 This could meet several needs :
 - Goo holders who cannot afford to buy a Gobblers and want to participate.
-- A Gobblers owner who want to share his goo issuance, remaining competitive with the strategy of not sharing.
+- A Gobblers owner who want to share his goo issuance, remaining competitive with the strategy of producing goo on your own.
 - A DAO as fee recipient to acquire gobblers, pages,...

 ## Getting Started